DomantasJokubaitis/linux-projects/docs/Debian.md

 ```bash
 sudo dnf install ether-wake
 ```
-Then the command which turns on the server was put inside `/usr/local/bin/wakeserver.sh`
+Then a one-liner script which wakes the server was put inside `/usr/local/bin/wakeserver.sh`
 ```bash
 #!/bin/bash
 sudo ether-wake -D a1:b2:c3:d4:e5:f6
 ```

 ## Cockpit
-Up until this point I've only heard of Cockpit.
-So after some reading i decided to install it, since a simple server overview will definetely be useful in the future.
+Cockpit is a server monitoring tool which shows general system information, performance metrics, virtual machines, etc.
+To use Cockpit it has to be installed and enabled on the server:
 ```bash
 sudo apt install cockpit cockpit-machines -y

 systemctl enable cockpit
 systemctl start cockpit
 ```
-Using Cockpit is easy, just type `host:9090` into an internet browsers search bar (replace host with your actual host) and type in your login details when prompted.
+To use Cockpit, you need to type `host:9090` into an internet browsers search bar (replace host with your actual host) and type in the server login details.
-Inside the Cockpit there are a couple of sections which let me quickly see how's my server doing.
-Of course, the server is not doing anything meaningful for now, so I'll get back to Cockpit when it's needed.

 ## Virtualization
-The RHCSA preperation book I'm reading (RHCSA9 Certification Guide by Sander Van Vugt) requires me to have RHEL9 installed.
+The RHCSA preperation book I'm reading (RHCSA9 Certification Guide by Sander Van Vugt) requires me to have a RHEL based distribution installed, so a decision on virtualization software was made.
-I've always user VirtualBox on my main Fedora43 laptop, but it's rather simple and rarely used in enterprise environments.
-I decided that KVM/QEMU is what's needed in my life, and boy it's definetely not as intuitative.
-Maybe it's the fact that I've never used CLI virtualization software outside of `VBoxManage`.
-Storage pools?
-Editing the XML file?
-Virsh?
+KVM/QEMU was chosen for it's near to native performance and light weight.
 > To get started I used a guide which could be found [here](https://www.freecodecamp.org/news/turn-ubuntu-2404-into-a-kvm-hypervisor)
 >It's meant for Ubuntu but can still be used for systems running Debian.
 First and foremost, I installed mandatory libraries:
 ```bash
 sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils -y
 ```
-Then added myself to the libvirt group:
+Add user to the libvirt group:
 ```bash
 sudo chmod -aG libvirt user
 ```
-So then I found out that a network bridge is needed so that virtual machines would be accessible by my fedora laptop.
+A network bridge is needed for virtual machines would be accessible from the workstation.
+The table below show different networking options that could be used for virtualization purposes.
 ![Table with networking modes and their traits](pictures/networking-modes.png) The ethernet interface should be enslaved to the bridge, and the latter needs a static ip address
 ```bash